ultralytics/ultralytics/docs/tasks/detect.md

 ---
 comments: true
-description: Learn how to use YOLOv8, an object detection model pre-trained with COCO and about the different YOLOv8 models and how to train and export them.
+description: Official documentation for YOLOv8 by Ultralytics.
+Learn how to train, validate, predict and export models in various formats.
+Including detailed performance stats.
-keywords: object detection, YOLOv8 Detect models, COCO dataset, models, train, predict, export
+keywords: YOLOv8, Ultralytics, object detection, pretrained models, training, validation, prediction, export models, COCO, ImageNet, PyTorch, ONNX, CoreML
 ---

 Object detection is a task that involves identifying the location and class of objects in an image or video stream.